HOME

 The Greenhouse Effect

-There is a growing body of opinion that the "greenhouse effect" (the trapping of heat by a "greenhouse layer" of various gases, mainly water vapour) is increasing as a result of man's activities.
+There is a body of opinion that the "greenhouse effect" (the trapping of heat by a "greenhouse layer" of various gases, mainly carbon dioxide) is increasing as a result of man's activities.

 95.000% water vapour